Heteroskedastic PCA: Algorithm, Optimality, and Applications: Numerical Results

 Finally, in the following experiment we study SVD based on heteroskedastic and incomplete data in the setting of \prettyref{sec:matrix-completion}.
 Generate $Y, X, Z\in \mathbb{R}^{p_1\times p_2}$ in the same way as the previous heteroskedastic SVD setting with $p_1=50, 100$, $r = 3, 5$, $\sigma_0 = .2$, and $p_2$ ranging from 800 to 3200.
 Each entry of $Y$ is observed independently with probability $\theta=0.1$.
 We aim to estimate $U$ based on $\{Y_{ij}: (i,j)\in\Omega\}$.
-In addition to HeteroPCA, regular SVD, diagonal-deletion SVD, and OptShrink, we also apply the nuclear norm minimization \citep[Soft-Impute package]{mazumder2010spectral}
+In addition to HeteroPCA, regular SVD, diagonal-deletion SVD, and OptShrink, we also apply the nuclear norm minimization via \emph{Soft-Impute} package (\cite{mazumder2010spectral}, also see Remark \ref{rm:matrix completion})

-To avoid the cumbersome issue of parameter $\nu$ selection, we evaluate the above nuclear norm minimization estimator for a grid of values of $\nu$, then record the outcome with the minimum $\sin\Theta$ distance error $\|\sin\Theta(\hat{U}, U)\|$.
-From the results plotted in Figure \ref{fig:mc}, we can see that HeteroPCA significantly outperforms all other methods.
+To avoid the cumbersome issue of parameter $\nu$ selection, we evaluate the above nuclear norm minimization estimator for a grid of values of $\nu$, then record the outcome with the minimum $\sin\Theta$ distance error $\|\sin\Theta(\widehat{U}, U)\|$.
+From the results plotted in Figure \ref{fig:mc}, we can see that HeteroPCA significantly outperforms all other methods when $p_1\ll p_2$, which matches the discussion in Remark \ref{rm:matrix-completion}.